lexibank/tlopo/out/vol3/chapter7.md

 ### 5.4.
 Dillenia sp.
 (Dilleniaceae)

 It was noted in §4.3 that Dillenia species range in size from trees of the lower canopy to tall canopy trees.
 Although accounts of Bismarcks flora make no mention of the presence of a smaller Dillenia species, there is linguistic evidence that POc speakers knew such a species.
-Only two Oceanic reflexes have been £ound, both from Southern Vanuatu, both denoting Dillenia biflora, a tree with reddish brown bark that grows to about 15m ([Wheatley 1992](../references.md#source-Wheatley1992): 79).
-POc &ast;drokol (and PMP &ast;de(k,g)el) is reconstructable on the basis of the Southern Vanuatu data and three non-Oceanic cognates, Blit Manobo (klambug) daka 'D. megalantha'[^19] ([Madulid 2001b](../references.md#source-Madulid2001b): 100), Sundanese saga! and Javanese qagal, both 'D. excelsa' ([Heyne 1950](../references.md#source-Heyne1950): 1071-1072).
+Only two Oceanic reflexes have been found, both from Southern Vanuatu, both denoting Dillenia biflora, a tree with reddish brown bark that grows to about 15m ([Wheatley 1992](../references.md#source-Wheatley1992): 79).
+POc _&ast;drokol_ (and PMP _&ast;de(k,g)el_) is reconstructable on the basis of the Southern Vanuatu data and three non-Oceanic cognates, Blit Manobo _(klambug) daka_ 'D. megalantha'[^19] ([Madulid 2001b](../references.md#source-Madulid2001b): 100), Sundanese _səgəl_ and Javanese _ḍəgəl_, both 'D. excelsa' ([Heyne 1950](../references.md#source-Heyne1950): 1071-1072).
 D. excelsa is also 10--15 min height.

 <a id="p-211"></a>